1920 in jazz

-Overview of Jazz in 1920
+Overview of jazz in 1920

 Throughout much of the 1920s, the Chicago jazz scene was developing rapidly, aided by the migration of over 40 prominent New Orleans jazz men, including the New Orleans Rhythm Kings who began playing at Friar's Inn.
 Additionally, following Prohibition in 1920, the cabaret business began in New York City and the growing number of speakeasies developing in cellars provided many aspiring jazz musicians with new venues.
 This gradually saw many musicians who had moved to Chicago ending up on the East Coast of the United States.
 Meanwhile, classic blues and symphonic jazz were becoming more and more prominent as additional sub genres of jazz to consider.

-Culture Surrounding Jazz in 1920
+Culture surrounding jazz in 1920

-The birth of a more urban and industrialized America was in part marked by the new style of music: jazz (Drowne 3).
+The birth of a more urban and industrialized America was in part marked by the new style of music: jazz.
 Leading up to 1920, America was becoming much more industrialized which led to the decade starting off with many strikes across different fields.
 However, as the decade progressed, the number of those in labor unions steadily decreased.
-Meanwhile, just before 1920, a racial division began to emerge between black workers and the veterans they replaced during World War 1.
-During this time, many blacks trying to get out of rural poverty moved north to big, bustling cities such as Chicago and New York City.
-Unfortunately, racial segregation and invasions of black neighborhood by whites led to many race riots in 1919.
-As prohibition led to many entertainment businesses expanding to include live music performances, it opened the door for many black jazz musicians to gain a following (Ogren 5).
+Meanwhile, just before 1920, a racial division began to emerge between black workers and the veterans they replaced during World War I. During this time, many blacks trying to get out of rural poverty moved north to big, bustling cities such as Chicago and New York City; however, racial segregation and invasions of black neighborhood by whites led to many race riots in 1919.
+As prohibition led to many entertainment businesses expanding to include live music performances, it opened the door for many black jazz musicians to gain a following.
 Allowing jazz to rise up in American culture brought many unique things to music in 1920.
-New instrumental, orchestral, and rhythmic techniques were introduced, as well as twelve-bar blues, emotional expressiveness, a new scale, and unique forms (Murchison 98).
+New instrumental, orchestral, and rhythmic techniques were introduced, as well as twelve-bar blues, emotional expressiveness, a new scale, and unique forms.
 In 1917, many jazz record companies began to conceal their identity because racial tension was on the rise and showed no signs of slowing down.
-This allowed them to overcome identity threats such as their association with illegitimate, but profitable products (Phillips and Kim 481).
+This allowed them to overcome identity threats such as their association with illegitimate, but profitable products.

-The Jazz Debate in 1920
+The jazz debate in 1920

-“One can plausibly argue that the debate over jazz was just one of many that characterized American social discourse in the 1920s” (Ogren 3).
-In 1919, jazz was being described to white people as “a music originating about the turn of the twentieth century in New Orleans that featured wind instruments exploiting new timbres and performance techniques and improvisation” (Murchison 97).
+"One can plausibly argue that the debate over jazz was just one of many that characterized American social discourse in the 1920s".
+In 1919, jazz was being described to white people as “a music originating about the turn of the twentieth century in New Orleans that featured wind instruments exploiting new timbres and performance techniques and improvisation”.
 On the other hand, famous jazz musician Jelly Roll Morton said jazz is centered around melody, rhythm, and harmony.
 While white people often saw jazz as nothing more than syncopation and technique, black jazz musicians argued that improvisation and harmony are just as important.
-In addition to this, although jazz has mostly black roots, most people associate it today with white musicians (Dupree 288).
+In addition to this, although jazz has mostly black roots, most people associate it today with white musicians.